wd15/wd15.github.com/_posts/2014-06-25-automated-simulation-management.md

 reproducible.
 I believe that the client-server model of Sumatra can meet these two requirements.
-Regarding the first point: the tool that automatically captures the metadata and has the ability to rebuild an environment based on that metadata will become the defacto metadata standard.
-For the second point: Sumatra already records the hash for output data files and has the functionality to rerun simulations and check that the hash matches thereby forming a coarse level regression test.
-Furthermore, integration of Sumatra with Buildbot would allow this process to be entirely automated whenever a repository is updated.
+Regarding the first point: the tool that automatically captures the metadata and has the ability to rebuild an environment based on that metadata will become the de facto metadata standard.
+Regarding the second point: Sumatra already records the hash for output data files and has the functionality to rerun simulations and check that the hash matches thereby forming a coarse level regression test.
+Furthermore, integration of Sumatra with a continuous integration framework such as [Buildbot](http://buildbot.net/) would allow the testing process to be entirely automated whenever a code repository is updated.

 ## What can NIST do to help?